jbpoline/Bic_day/bic/talk.rst

 - Can I find out if there's a mistake?
 - How long to find out that there's a problem in the analysis ?
 - Knowing your tools - knowing them well enough to be fluent
-- learning the right tools : the difference between walking or a good motorbike
+- learning the right tools
+   * the difference between walking or on a good motorbike

 Clarity / Empowering
 --------------------